jxsusilo/jxsusilo/README.md

 I'm a fourth-year Computer Science student at UC Irvine.
 I love to learn; I hope to do a lot this year!

-Feel free to contact me! : )

 **Languages:**
 C++ | Python | Java

+Feel free to reach out! : )

 **Contact me:**
 [LinkedIn](https://www.linkedin.com/in/jessica-s-1901/)